lisatwyw/carnet/reachbc.md

 # Findings from REACH BC's demo on 2021-Jan-22

-- They are strictly for BC participants (so we could not use their platform for recruiting out-of-province)
+- They are strictly for BC participants (e.g. we may not use their platform for recruiting out-of-province participants; they suggested https://bethecure.ca/ for Alberta instead)
 - Clicking "Join" on REACH BC without an active volunteer account is not streamlined (will not redirect to the study link)
 - Making edits on the REACH BC form will inactive the study until REACH BC staff approves the edits (so refrain from doing this or email their staff for immediate approval?)
 - If the study becomes inactive, volunteers will no longer be able to signup (so perhaps do not attempt to troubleshoot REACH BC system by editing the form when volunteer is trying to sign up)